pulp-platform/pulp-sdk/README.md

 source configs/pulpissimo.sh
 ```

+Once your application is compiled, you will need to run it on a platform.
+The platform can
+be the RTL simulator, the FPGA, the virtual platform or the FPGA.
-You can also configure to platform to be used by sourcing one of the *platform-*.sh* file, like the following:
+You can configure the platform to be used by sourcing one of the *platform-*.sh* file, like the following:

 ```
 source configs/platform-rtl.sh